Shiigu/quake1randomizer/README.md

 Here, the game just does not care.
 All convertible objects have the same chance to replace another of the same type.
 Have fun!

+### Backpack Mode ("scratch1" cvar is "1")

+This mode can be used with both Biased and Unbiased Modes.
+Here, all the weapons and ammo pickups are "disguised" as backpacks, so you can't know what you get until you actually get it!

 ---

 ## Where can you help?